WUSL: 1982-Present Urban contemporary

-LIN Broadcasting decided to target Philadelphia's growing African-American community with a all brand spankin' new radio station by challenging the long established leader in R&B and later Rap music WDAS-FM, so WUSL decided to flipped from a Country format into a new CHR/UC hybrid format (also known as both "CHUrban" and "Crossover" a forerunner to the Rhythmic Contemporary format) as "KISS 99fm".
+LIN Broadcasting decided to target Philadelphia's growing African-American community with a new radio station by challenging the long established leader in R&B and later Rap music WDAS-FM, so WUSL decided to flip from a Country format into a new CHR/UC hybrid format (also known as both "CHUrban" and "Crossover" a forerunner to the Rhythmic Contemporary format) as "KISS 99fm".

 WUSL branded as KISS 99fm for a few weeks until January 1983 when they officially introduced as POWER 99fm.
 Within months, the station had surpassed WDAS-FM in the ratings and because of WUSL's success stations around the country adopted the Power branding (but not always with an UC, CHUrban/Crossover, or CHR format).
 Later in 1983 WUSL began presenting its annual major concert event known as The POWER 99fm's PowerHouse (not to be confused with the PBS educational series of the same name).